Jennifer is a writer, editor, feminist, and Potterhead. She also loves her cat and studying cat behavior.

 And then Luna jumped on my bed.
 She must have been on my bed for like 20 minutes!
 It was so cute.
 Luna just wanted Fredward to play with her.
 And she definitely knew how to push her luck.
 She’d get as close to Fredward as she could before she'd finally scamper 2 feet away to safety again.

 After another week, they started to act like siblings.
-Because Luna was only around 2 years old, she was constantly wanting to play.
-Fredward, at 7 years old, became short-tempered and annoyed easily.
+Because Luna was only around two years old, she was constantly wanting to play.
+Fredward, at seven years old, became short-tempered and annoyed easily.
 Luckily, he was willing to play along with her for at least a few minutes at a time!

 Also, because Luna's owners had her declawed, I never knew if Fredward was going too far.
 He still has his claws.
-When Luna swatted at him, it didn't hurt, so did he even realize he could be hurting her if he's rough?
+When Luna swatted at him, it didn't hurt, so did he even realize he could be hurting her if he was rough?
 I don't know!